DCAN-Labs/cdni-brain/docs/slurm-params.md

 Read: [Job Submission & Scheduling @ MSI](https://www.msi.umn.edu/content/job-submission-and-scheduling-slurm)

 The job script needs to stay the same until the job starts to produce the correct results.
 If you make changes to a script before the job starts, those edits will be reflected in the job.
-Some of the possible parameters used in sbatch scripts can be found on [this page.](slurm.md#job-parameters)
+Some of the possible parameters used in sbatch scripts can be found on [the SLURM Commands page.](slurm.md#job-parameters)

 1. Results are written out as your script specifies. `stdout` and `stderr` will be outputted if the `-o` and `-e` flags are specified, and you can submit other commands right away.
 2. An sbatch job is handled by Slurm; you can disconnect (not run interactively), kill your terminal, etc. with no consequence